-8.4.4.36.2.2ECSS-E-ST-32-01_0810136
+2 PFCI made of fibre-reinforced composite, including bonded joints, sandwiches and potted inserts, which are classified safe life and which are not low-risk fracture items in conformance with 8.4.4.3, are treated as fracture critical items, in conformance with 6.2.2.

+ECSS-E-ST-32-01_0810136

 Composite overwraps of COPV and other composite overwrapped pressurized hardware shall be in conformance with clause 8.2 and ECSS-E-ST-32-02, as minimum.